 Get Ready for College!

-Incoming first-year students need to complete our Commit form to sign up for an orientation date.
+Beginning January 1, 2019, incoming first-year students need to complete our Commit form to sign up for an orientation date.

 Living on campus?
 You'll also need to complete the First Year Housing Contract and submit your deposit.
+The housing contract opens on October 15.

 And, make sure you've checked off the remaining items on our Admitted Student Checklist.